Ackee

 Background

-People try taking ackee for a long list of conditions.
-But there is no good scientific evidence to support these uses, and eating unripe ackee fruit can be dangerous.
+People use ackee for many conditions, but there is no good scientific evidence to support any use.
+Eating unripe ackee fruit is unsafe.

 Special Precautions & Warnings:

-Children: It is UNSAFE to give unripe ackee fruit to children.
+Children: It is unsafe for children to consume unripe ackee fruit.
 Children are more sensitive to the toxic effects of ackee than adults.
-There isn't enough information to know whether the ripe fruit is safe for children to eat.
+There isn't enough reliable information to know whether the ripe fruit is safe for children to eat.

 Effectiveness